Programme/Approved Electives for 2021/22

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-10068/lists

-This module consolidates material from the 3 core biochemistry modules running alongside it.
-Through a series of cases, skills tutorials and lab work, the aims are to develop team-working, good laboratory practice, enquiry and analytical skills.
-Team-working will be developed through the use of case-based learning and an extended mini-project to design, market and test an assay kit.
+This module consolidates material from the 3 core biochemistry modules and LSC-10087, running alongside it.
+Through a series of cases, skills tutorials and lab work (LSC-10087), the aims are to develop team-working, good laboratory practice, enquiry and analytical skills.
+Based on the labs carried on in the module LSC-10087, team-working will be developed via an extended mini-project to design, market and test an assay kit.
 The case-based learning helps students to integrate material from other modules, using medical-based scenarios to explore the applications of biochemistry, chemistry and related bioscience in the pathology, diagnosis and treatment of disease.
 The assessment allows students to develop different writing skills and fosters creativity.

 Intended Learning Outcomes

-describe the basic principles and applications of select items of laboratory equipment and assay procedures in preparative and analytic biochemistry research techniques: 1,2perform a COSHH risk assessment for a biochemical procedure, with reference to appropriate health and safety requirements for safe working: 1,2as a team, design and optimise experimental conditions for the quantification of an allocated metabolite to produce and market an assay kit: 2acquire, analyse, synthesise, summarise and effectively present information from a wide variety of sources: 1,2,3,41,2perform basic calculations (e.g calculation drug dosages, converting from one unit to another, molarity calcuations, data analysis): 3explain the biochemistry, chemistry, related biosciences and relevant ethical issues underpinning clinical scenarios covered in the case studies: 3describe the application of biochemistry and related biosciences in the diagnosis, management and treatment of disease: 3,4effectively chair and record proceedings during case-study sessions: take responsibility for their own learning and reflect upon that learning: 3,4
+describe the basic principles and applications of select items of laboratory equipment and assay procedures in preparative and analytic biochemistry research techniques: 1perform a COSHH risk assessment for a biochemical procedure, with reference to appropriate health and safety requirements for safe working: 1as a team, design and optimise experimental conditions for the quantification of an allocated metabolite to produce and market an assay kit: 2acquire, analyse, synthesise, summarise and effectively present information from a wide variety of sources: 3,41perform basic calculations (e.g calculation drug dosages, converting from one unit to another, molarity calcuations, data analysis): 3,4explain the biochemistry, chemistry, related biosciences and relevant ethical issues underpinning clinical scenarios covered in the case studies: 3,4describe the application of biochemistry and related biosciences in the diagnosis, management and treatment of disease: 1,4effectively chair and record proceedings during case-study sessions: take responsibility for their own learning and reflect upon that learning: 4

 1: Portfolio weighted 35%